bndw/len.to/content/log/emoji-favicons.md

 ---

-This website has needed a favicon for a while, but the idea of designing one isn't really my cup of tea.
-Then I had an idea: Why not use an emoji?
-##

 Turns out [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) can draw images from text and is a valid favicon format [supported by most major browsers](https://en.wikipedia.org/wiki/Favicon#File_format_support).